 But, because this post is all about what happened to the elusive William Hare, it is only right that they are included here and I have hopefully given you the gist of the outline below for each case.

-This one mention of William Hare ending up in Australia (even Wikipedia doesn’t give it a mention), sees him arrive into the country as a convict, after being transported for seven years for petty theft.
+This one mention of William Hare ending up in Australia (even Wikipedia doesn’t give it a mention), sees him arrive in the country as a convict, after being transported for seven years for petty theft.

 We pick up his story when he is a member of a road gang in Liverpool, New South Wales.

 Falling sick around 1832/3 Hare arrives at the Convict Hospital in Liverpool.
 His identity is discovered after some careful detective work over several months carried out by the man lying in the next hospital bed to Hare, who just happened to come from Edinburgh.

 Vexed about his crimes and the fact that he wasn’t punished in the same manner as Burke, Hare’s fellow patient, a man named Clarkson, appears to have killed our villain as he was found dead the following morning, discovered by wardsman Charles Hodges.